Hecke modules and supersingular representations of U(2,1): Some Remarks

-Using the same arguments as in Section 7, one can show that given a diagram $D_r$ of the form above, the $I_S(1)$-invariants of every nonzero irreducible quotient of $H_0(X_S, \mathcal{C}(D_r))$ contain $M_r$, and therefore such a quotient must be supersingular.
-Moreover, if we specialize to the case $q = p$, there exists a \emph{canonical} pure diagram $E_r$ corresponding to an initial diagram $D_r$:
+Using the same arguments as in Section \ref{init}, one can show that given a diagram $D_r$ of the form above, the $I_S(1)$-invariants of every nonzero irreducible quotient of $H_0(X_S, \mathcal{C}(D_r))$ contain $M_r$, and therefore such a quotient must be supersingular.
+Specializing to the case $q = p$, we obtain the following: